• New Posts

 Equipment

-Food processor: A small 4-cup food processor is just fine for this recipe.
+Food processor: A small 4-cup food processor is just fine for crushing the cookies.
+You can also use a rolling pin to crush them in a plastic bag.

 Pie plate: The filling fits in a 10-inch pie plate or tin, or make a 9-inch pie and have a few spoonsful of filling leftover.

-This pie is best when made in advance.
-It will need to chill in the fridge for at least 4 hours but can be stored for up to a day before serving.
+Make-ahead: This no bake lemon pie is actually best when made ahead of time.
+Chill the pie for at least 4 hours in the fridge; you can even make it up to a day before serving.
 I suggest topping with the fresh whipped cream just a few hours before serving.

 FAQ